 Who is the woman mentioned in Revelation Chapter 12?
 Let’s dive into the scriptures to answer this one.

-In this chapter the apostle John’s writing is connecting different times.
-There is a section that is the past and a section that is the future.
+In this chapter the Apostle John’s writing is connecting different times.
+There is a section that is the past, the present and the future.
 When we begin reading we automatically have an idea in our heart who he is referring to in the scripture.
 We need to be aware that the Holy Spirit reveals the truth to us as we read.
-This woman was pregnant and she had the light and the darkness under her.
-She had a crown of twelve stars.
-The crown with the twelve stars represent the twelve tribes of Israel and she is about to deliver the Messiah in birth.
+The sun from previous chapters, we know, represents the Lord.
+We also know the moon represents the church.
+We can see these two symbols are connected to her and her child.
+The twelve stars represent the twelve tribes of Israel.
+This woman is pregnant and she is about to deliver a child.
+This woman is Mary and her child is Jesus, the Messiah.

-This is also recounting a scene from the past.
-The great red dragon we can obviously agree is the devil which is also known as “Satan”.
-He drew a third of the stars of heaven.
+This account is a scene from the past.
+Satan drew a third of the stars of heaven.
 These particular stars are related to the angels in heaven and we know that he influenced a third of the angels to follow him.
 This rebellion is what caused them to be thrown out of heaven, cast to the earth and put in chains.

 For if God spared not the angels that sinned, but cast them down to hell, and delivered then into chains of darkness, to be reserved unto judgment; ~ 2 Peter 2:4 KJV